Finite Volume schemes#

 Note

-When both output_field_size and input_field_size equal 1, the matrix type employed to store the coefficents reduces to a scalar type (typically double).
-In particular, no accessor or xtensor function is available.
 To write an \(n\)-dimensional program, a separate code for the special case where the matrix reduces to a scalar is usually necessary.

-As the operator is declared homogenous over the mesh, the coefficients do not depend on specific cell values.
+As the operator is declared homogeneous over the mesh, the coefficients do not depend on specific cell values.
 They can, however, depend on the mesh size \(h\), making \(h\) the only parameter of the flux function.
 The coefficients can then be computed only once per mesh level, and re-used for all interfaces.
 If other (constant!) parameters are needed, they can be captured by the lambda function.

 This implementation as a set of coefficients instead of the direct computation of the flux via an explicit formula allows the framework to handle both explicit and implicit schemes.
 Namely, the same coefficients will be used differently according to the context:

-• in an explicit context, they will be used as coefficients in the linear combination of the stencil values (formula (1)).
+in an explicit context, they will be used as coefficients in the linear combination of the stencil values (formula (1)).

-• in an implicit context, they will be inserted into the matrix that will be inverted.
+in an implicit context, they will be inserted into the matrix that will be inverted.

 As examples, we implement various standard operators in the next sections.